 Economically, Constantinople was ideally located.
 It had an enormous amount of wealth coming in from trade and pilgrimages.
 The construction of a vast number of imperial monasteries and churches brought in the whole pilgrimage trade.
 Constantinople, in contrast to Rome, had a viable economic basis, which Rome did not have through most of the Middle Ages.
 In addition to that economic power was the fact that Constantinople was the center of a civilian bureaucratic professional class of a great city.
 It ensured there would be a professional government in place in Constantinople that could keep control over policy, frontiers, and armies.
 It could continue to tax its citizens, something the western emperors never really had.
 Rome certainly didn’t offer it in the 4th and 5th centuries.

 From that sense, Constantine’s city ensured the continuity of a central unitary state through the Middle Ages.

 The Walls that Saved the Eastern Empire

 Strategically, that would prove essential to the survival of the eastern empire.
-Those walls made sure that no barbarian force ever had the means to cross over into Asia and to ravage the wealthy eastern provinces and cut the tax base.
+Those walls made sure that no barbarian force ever had the means to cross over into Asia, ravage the wealthy eastern provinces, and cut the tax base.
 Constantinople, besides its cultural and political significance, played a very strategic role.
 Those walls for the next 1,000 years defied invaders and ensured the survival of the Byzantine state.
 When the city fell on May 29, 1453, it took 100,000 Ottoman soldiers and two months of artillery blasting to beat it down and overwhelm 7,000 defenders.
 They still almost didn’t take the city.